onap/archived-dmaap-messagerouter-messageservice/docs/architecture/architecture.rst

 Capabilities
 ------------
-Message Router is a RESTful web service used for any needed action with Kaka
+Message Router is a RESTful web service used for any needed action with Kaka.

 Usage Scenarios
 ---------------